Randy Blythe

+He has also released two books which both became Publishers Weekly non-fiction best sellers.
+He has also made multiple appearances in television and film.

 Professional career

 Blythe joined Lamb of God in 1995, when they were still known as Burn the Priest.
-Before Lamb of God was successful, he had previously worked as a cook and a roofer.
-He also has a side project band known as Halo of Locusts, who were founded around 2004.
+Before the band was successful, Blythe had previously worked as a cook and a roofer.
+The group released their first album a self titled in 1999.
+Their first album under the name Lamb of God was released the following year titled New American Gospel, this was followed by 2003s As the Palaces Burn.
+During this time Blythe also started a side project band known as Halo of Locusts, who were founded around 2004.
 A full-length release was planned, but has yet to be released.
 They contributed to For the Sick, the tribute album for Eyehategod, covering "Dixie Whiskey".
+That same year Blythe and Lamb of God made their major label debut with their gold certified record Ashes of the Wake.
+In a review by Ultimate Guitar they wrote “Blythe is what really sets this band apart from other metalcore bands out there, his scream and his growls have his distinctive sound.
+Only a few bands have their own original sound to the screams.
+Blythe is a great lyricist in my opinion, very political and it does make you think.
+But only a few lines will stick with you.”

 In 2005, Blythe worked with the metalcore outfit A Life Once Lost on their album Hunter.
+In 2006 Blythe and Lamb of God released their 5th studio album Sacrament, this album has also been certified gold.
+The song "Redneck" earned Blythe and the band their first Grammy nomination for Best Metal Performance at the 2007 Grammy Awards for Best Metal Performance, but lost out to Slayer's "Eyes of the Insane".

 He provided additional vocals on the track "Vulture" as well as helped in the vocal processing of the track.
 He later worked with them again in 2007 on "Iron Gag."
 He also appeared on the song "Skull and Bones" by the band Overkill and "Adoration for None" on Gojira's album The Way of All Flesh.
 He was also featured on Shadows Fall song, King of Nothing, on their 2009 release, Retribution.
 Blythe was featured in many of his peers' DVDs, such as Killswitch Engage's (Set This) World Ablaze and Machine Head's Elegies.
 Blythe was also featured in Metal: A Headbanger's Journey, Working Class Rock Star, Melissa Cross's The Zen of Screaming, and Suicide Silence's Ending Is the Beginning: The Mitch Lucker Memorial Show (2014).